prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_3/Notes.md

 C set standards for employee conduct that carry the force of law.

 16 With respect to corporate policies and procedures, when should supervision of employees begin?
--> A Before an employee is hired
+---> Before an employee is hired
 B During an employee’s orientation
 C During an employee’s job training